-I’m shocked at his praise.
-Maybe Daddy convinced him to give me false confidence, though I doubt anyone feels I’m lacking in self-esteem.
+I am shocked at his praise.
+Maybe Daddy convinced him to give me false confidence, though I doubt anyone feels I lack self-esteem.

 Professor Feldstein tells me to rewrite the espionage section from a third-party point of view.
 He says to add Seth’s name to the case study.
 He will supervise it being published.
-I don’t even know Seth’s last name.
+I need to learn Seth’s last name.

 “Now get out of here.”

-I run all the way from the Econ building to the B school, across the river.
-I’m out of breath when I find Seth at the library, tapping him on the shoulder.
+I run all the way from William James to the B school, across the river.
+Out of breath when I find Seth at the library, I tap him on the shoulder.

-“Should either of us continue meeting?” he’s startled to see me.
+“Should either of us continue meeting?” he is startled to see me.

 “Professor Feldstein says we should submit our case study to the Harvard Business Review.”